 The judging, chaired by Dave MATTHEWS, UK, took place during the FEP QEP/MQEP qualifications session held in Bratislava, Slovakia.

-The winner of “The FEP Emerging Talent Award” and all those who received awards will be invited to collect their prize at a FEP presentation in Cologne, Germany, during Photokina 2014 .
+The winner of “The FEP Emerging Talent Award” and all those who received awards have been awarded at a FEP presentation in Cologne, Germany, during Photokina 2014 .